Connor (Angel): Comics

 The comic series Angel: After the Fall picks up immediately after the events of the television series.
 Connor is shown sprinting home as ordered by Angel.
 He debates going back but gets drawn into the battle when the whole city is sent to hell by the Senior Partners.
 A veteran of hell, Connor takes it upon himself to provide sanctuary to humans and good demons.
 Along to help him are the benevolent werewolf Nina Ash, the mutant Gwen Raiden, and the vampire Spike.
 Connor also becomes much closer to Angel as he joins his newest battle to wrestle back control of the city from Demon Lords.
 Part of the story centers on Connor and Gwen's romance, which ends when he discovers Gwen has betrayed the team.

 Following the event, Gunn reverts Illyria to her demonic form, after which, Illyria decides to wholly collapse time and all existence.
 In an attempt to prevent Angel and his team from stopping Illyria, Gunn mortally wounds Connor.
 Connor pleads with Angel not to let the Senior Partners win and assures him that he is a good person despite being a vampire.
 Connor then dies in Angel's arms.
 He is restored to life when Angel provokes Gunn into killing him, forcing the Senior Partners to turn back time to the moment of the original alleyway fight in the television finale.
-All those who died since the city was sent to hell come back to life and have their memories of the intervening time intact.
+All those who died in the time since the city was sent to hell come back to life, and all who experienced that time retain their memories.

-Spike: After the Fall, a companion piece to Angel: After the Fall, shows how Connor came about to form his alliance with Spike shortly after Los Angeles went to hell.
+Spike: After the Fall, a companion piece to Angel: After the Fall, shows how Connor came to form his alliance with Spike shortly after Los Angeles went to hell.
 Connor appears when Spike and Illyria are in a violent showdown with a group of demonic women.
-Catching the demonic leader off-guard, he rescues the last human hostage and then has to be rescued by Spike.
-On their second encounter, the two strikes up a connection immediately leading to their joint crusade of saving the remaining humans.
+Catching the demon leader off-guard, he rescues the last human hostage and then has to be rescued by Spike.
+On their second encounter, the two strike up a connection immediately, leading to their joint crusade of saving the remaining humans.
 Connor is set to appear in the arcs of Angel and Faith.